wesleycox/GA-TA-Truck-Dispatching/README.md

 [http://ant.apache.org/](url)

-Additionally, some classes use the lp_solve software for mixed integer linear programming (MILP).
+Additionally, some classes use the lp_solve software library for mixed integer linear programming (MILP), which is under the GNU LGPL license.

 The Java .jar library for lp_solve has been included in this distribution.
 Include it the classpath when required.
 Further installation is required to make use of it however; for installation instructions see: